Implementation Strategy

 Why Rust

-The choice of Rust is not a preference — it is a direct consequence of the design constraints:
+The choice of Rust is not a mere preference but rather a direct consequence of the design constraints:

 - Single static binary.
 The Turn compiler, VM, LSP server, and gRPC switchboard ship as one executable with zero runtime dependencies.
 No Python virtual environments, no Node.js version conflicts, no container images required.